Generation gap: Intergenerational living

 "Both social isolation and loneliness in older men and women are associated with increased mortality, according to a 2012 Report by the National Academy of Sciences of the United States of America".
 Intergenerational living is one method being used worldwide as a means of combating such feelings.
 A nursing home in Deventer, The Netherlands, developed a program wherein students from a local university are provided small, rent-free apartments within the nursing home facility.
 In exchange, the students volunteer a minimum of 30 hours per month to spend time with the seniors.
 The students will watch sports with the seniors, celebrate birthdays, and simply keep them company during illnesses and times of distress.
 Programs similar to the Netherlands' program were developed as far back as the mid-1990s in Barcelona, Spain.
 In Spain's program, students were placed in seniors' homes, with a similar goal of free or cheap housing in exchange for companionship for the elderly.
 That program quickly spread to 27 other cities throughout Spain, and similar programs can be found in Lyon, France, and Cleveland, Ohio.

 Demographics

 To help sociologists understand the transition into adulthood of children of different generations, they compare the current generation to both older and earlier generations at the same time.
 Not only does each generation mature mentally and physically in their own ways, but they also create new aspects of attending school, forming new households, starting families and even creating new demographics.
 The difference in demographics regarding values, attitudes, and behaviors between the two generations are used to create a profile for the emerging generation of young adults.

 There is a large demographic difference between the baby boomer generation and earlier generations, which are less racially and ethnically diverse than the baby boomers.
 This also results in a growing cultural gap: baby boomers have generally higher education, with a higher percentage of women in the labor force and more often occupying professional and managerial positions.
-These differences create issues of community preferences as well as spending.